ricardoquesada/bluepad32/docs/supported_gamepads.md

 - This is the "2 button" model
 - Must be the *model 1708* (released in 2016) and not earlier. *Model 1797* should work.
-- Supports Xbox Controller firmware: v3.1 (BR/ERD), v4.8 (BR/ERD), v5.15 (BLE)
+- Supports Xbox Controller firmware: v3.1 (BR/EDR), v4.8 (BR/EDR), v5.15 or newer (BLE)
-- Supported features: rumble
+- Supported features: rumble (when using BR/EDR)
 - Pair instructions: Same as model "1914", see below.
 - Protocol:
-  - BLE: Since firmware 5
+  - BLE: Since firmware v5
   - BR/EDR: Before firmware v5

 [xbox_1708_ebay]: https://www.ebay.com/sch/i.html?_from=R40&_trksid=p2380057.m570.l1313&_nkw=xbox+wireless+controller+1708&_sacat=0